ibm-cloud-docs/schematics/faqs/sc-workspaces-faq.md

 {: faq}
 {: support}

-With {{site.data.keyword.bplong_notm}}, you can run your infrastructure code in {{site.data.keyword.cloud_notm}} to manage the lifecycle of {{site.data.keyword.cloud_notm}} resources.
+With {{site.data.keyword.bplong_notm}}, you can run your infrastructure code in {{site.data.keyword.cloud_notm}} to manage the lifecycle of Cloud resources.
 After you provision a resource, you use the dashboard of the individual resource to work and interact with your resource.
 For example, if you provision a virtual server instance in a Virtual Private Cloud (VPC) with {{site.data.keyword.bplong_notm}}.
 You can use the VPC console, API, or command-line to `stop`, `reboot`, and `power on` your virtual server instance.
 However, to remove the virtual server instance, you can use {{site.data.keyword.bplong_notm}}.

 ## Are changes to Git repos refreshed in {{site.data.keyword.bpshort}}?
 {: #edit-resource-confg-faq}